Childhood sexual abuse survivor turned author, speaker, child advocate and activist Erin Merryn is the founder and president of Erin’s Law.

 See her personal website at ErinMerryn.net

+In 2013 Governor Quinn signed Erin’s Law mandating child sexual abuse education in all Illinois public schools.
 In just a few short years, she has already persuaded half the country to pass similar versions of the law.
-Illinois was the first to do so in 2011, naming the law after Erin, in honor of her efforts to protect children from sexual abuse.
+In 2009 Texas passed a similar law but it was only a task force which did not mandate students be taught personal body safety, making Illinois the first state to require personal body safety education by law.
 She has now dedicated her life to protecting our nation’s children.
 She was honored for her efforts in 2012 as one of Glamour Magazine’s 2012 Women of the Year.
 In 2014 People magazine named her one of fifteen women changing the world along with Oprah and Hillary Clinton.

 Erin first gained public attention for this cause when she self-published her first book while still a senior in high school in Schaumburg IL, entitled: Stolen Innocence: Triumphing Over a Childhood Broken by Abuse: A Memoir.
 Through her personal diary, written during the years of her abuse, Erin shares her journey through pain and confusion to inner strength and, ultimately, forgiveness.
 After it was republished by Health Communications in early 2005, she began traveling the nation telling her story about the sexual abuse she endured at hundreds of high schools, colleges, sexual assault centers, child abuse conferences and community events.
 Erin decided at a young age to take a stand against evil and expose the silent epidemic of child sexual abuse in the spotlight.
 As a result, she has been interviewed by many major news organizations and TV programs beginning in 2006, on Good Morning America, Oprah, CNN, Today Show, Fox, Katie Couric, Nightline, TLC, OWN, MSNBC, People Magazine, Time Magazine, Glamour Magazine, USA Today, London Times, New York Times, Chicago Tribune, and dozens more local media.